sonatype-nexus-community/nexus-repository-r/docs/R_USER_DOCUMENTATION.md

 your users, with minimal additional client side configuration.
 A repository group allows you to expose the aggregated content of multiple proxy and hosted repositories as well as other repository groups with one URL in tool configuration.
-This is possible for R repositories by creating a new repository with the 'r (group)' recipe as documented in [admin repositories](http://books.sonatype.com/nexus-book/reference3/admin.html#admin-repositories).
+This is possible for R repositories by creating a new repository with the 'r (group)' recipe as documented in [Repository Management](https://help.sonatype.com/display/NXRM3/Configuration#Configuration-RepositoryManagement).

 Minimal configuration steps are: